AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 ## "Built-In" animation sequence

-You can play animations in a series simply by adding extra animations to the <a href="/avsitter2_avpos.html#pose">POSE</a> (or <a href="/avsitter2_avpos.html#sync">SYNC</a>) commands.
-The animations all share the same position/rotation in the notecard, therefore they <i>must</i> be designed to be played together.
+You can play animations in a series simply by adding extra animations to the [POSE](/avsitter2_avpos.html#pose) (or [SYNC](/avsitter2_avpos.html#sync)) commands.
+The animations all share the same position/rotation in the notecard, therefore they *must* be designed to be played together.
 This can be a continuous scene OR simply regular looped animations that were made as a sequence compatible set (all using use the same position/rotation).

 The format for the notecard is as follows: